-Current Status: 3/28/2017 - House Education and Career Readiness, (Second Hearing)
+Current Status: 5/17/2017 - House Government Accountability and Oversight, (Second Hearing)

-- HB102 SCHOOL FUNDING REFORM (BRENNER A) To replace locally levied school district property taxes with a statewide property tax and require recipients of certain tax exemptions to reimburse the state for such levy revenue lost due to those exemptions; to increase the state sales and use tax rates and allocate additional revenue to state education purposes; to repeal school district income taxes; to require the Treasurer of State to issue general obligation bonds to refund certain school district debt obligations; to create a new system of funding schools where the state pays a specified amount per student that each student may use to attend the public or chartered nonpublic school of the student's choice, without the requirement of a local contribution; to eliminate the School Facilities Commission; to eliminate the Educational Choice Scholarship Pilot Program, Pilot Project Scholarship Program, Autism Scholarship Program, and Jon Peterson Special Needs Scholarship Program; to eliminate interdistrict open enrollment; to require educational service centers to transport students on a countywide basis; and to permit school districts to enter into a memoranda of understanding for one district to manage another. - Current Status: 3/7/2017 Referred to Committee House Finance - Comments: This legislation represents a major change in how Ohio would fund education, creating winners and losers for both school districts and taxpayers.
+- Position: Support - HB89 AUGUST SALES TAX HOLIDAY (PATTERSON J, KELLY B) To provide for a three-day sales tax "holiday" in August 2017 during which sales of clothing and school supplies are exempt from sales and use taxes. - Current Status: 2/28/2017 Referred to Committee House Ways and Means Position: Neutral - HB98 CAREER INFORMATION FOR STUDENTS (DUFFEY M, BOGGS K) Regarding the presentation of career information to students. - Current Status: 3/28/2017 House Education and Career Readiness, (Second Hearing) - Position: Monitor - HB102 SCHOOL FUNDING REFORM (BRENNER A) To replace locally levied school district property taxes with a statewide property tax and require recipients of certain tax exemptions to reimburse the state for such levy revenue lost due to those exemptions; to increase the state sales and use tax rates and allocate additional revenue to state education purposes; to repeal school district income taxes; to require the Treasurer of State to issue general obligation bonds to refund certain school district debt obligations; to create a new system of funding schools where the state pays a specified amount per student that each student may use to attend the public or chartered nonpublic school of the student's choice, without the requirement of a local contribution; to eliminate the School Facilities Commission; to eliminate the Educational Choice Scholarship Pilot Program, Pilot Project Scholarship Program, Autism Scholarship Program, and Jon Peterson Special Needs Scholarship Program; to eliminate interdistrict open enrollment; to require educational service centers to transport students on a countywide basis; and to permit school districts to enter into a memoranda of understanding for one district to manage another.

+Current Status: 6/20/2017 - House Finance, (First Hearing)

+Comments: This legislation represents a major change in how Ohio would fund education, creating winners and losers for both school districts and taxpayers.
 We have no indication the bill is being seriously considered by the full General Assembly.
-Representative Brenner has indicated he wanted to introduce the bill for purposes of generating discussion about our school funding system. - Position: Oppose
+Representative Brenner has indicated he wanted to introduce the bill for purposes of generating discussion about our school funding system.